Driving on University Business

 Authorized Drivers must:

-- Be a University employee
+- Be a University employee or registered volunteer

 - Have a valid state drivers license